 RISK MANAGEMENT & INSURANCE PROGRAM

 While some outlooks seem unclear right now, we do know that for our chapters and the Greater Fraternity to successfully continue, there are basic business operations that must continue even during these unique times.
 One of these is our risk management and general liability insurance program.

 Chapters were billed for the 2020-2021 risk management and general liability insurance program in April at the rate of $300 per member.
-Chapters that paid in full by June 30 received a 10% discount.
-The deadline to pay the invoice in full is September 21, 2020.
-We will accept good faith payment plans in the fall for those chapters unable to pay by the September 21 deadline.
+Chapters that paid in full by June 30, 2020, received a 10% discount.
+The deadline to pay the invoice in full was September 21, 2020.
+We will accept good faith payment plans for those chapters unable to pay by the September 21 deadline.
 Chapter leadership received the invoice, billing roster, and additional details from Mark E. Timmes and national staff.

 Please speak with your chapter leadership for any questions regarding local dues.
 Chapter leadership and advisors should work with the Chapter Relationship Manager for payments, roster adjustments, and general information and additional questions regarding the program and billing.Where Does the Money Go?

 Chapters should have completed all the Associate Member Education curriculum within university guidelines during the fall term.
 In line with the Model Associate Member Education Program, chapters may not “hold over” associate members for any reason.

 National Staff have guidelines and recommendations, with esoteric information, on how to conduct ROI with social distancing guidelines in place.
 If you are allowed to physically hold ROI with limitations, please contact your Leadership Consultant or Chapter Relationship Manager for further details.

 In addition, staff have guidelines and recommendations for holding a virtual Ritual of Initiation.